lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_005_products_from_the_database/README.md

 ## Exercise 5: Products from the database, using Hibernate + Panache

 In this exercise, we will start reading products from the database, rather than from the hardcoded `Products` class.
-We will use Hibernate + Panache as the ORM, with a Postgres database that we run on Docker using Docker Compose.
+We will use Hibernate + Panache as the ORM, with a Postgres database that will be started up in dev mode as a Dev Service.

-* In the root of the student app project, there is a `docker-compose.yml`, which contains a single service; a postgres database.
-* Start it up using: `docker-compose up --detach`
-* Next, we need to add some extensions.
+* We need to add some extensions.
 Add the following to your `pom.xml` in the dependencies section:

     <dependency>
       <groupId>io.quarkus</groupId>